toscawidgets/tw2.devtools/docs/core.rst

 **Identifier**

 In general, a widget needs to have an identifier.
 Without an id, it cannot participate in value propagation or validation, and it does not get an id= attribute.
-For widgets with an id, a compound id is generated for the id= attribute, by joining it's parent and all ancestors' ids.
+For widgets with an id, *compound_id* is generated for the id= attribute, by joining it's parent and all ancestors' ids.
 The default separator is colon (:), resulting in compound ids like "form:sub_form:field".

 There are some exceptions to this:

  * Some widgets do not need an id (e.g. Label, Spacer) and provide a default id of None.
  * The child of a RepeatingWidget must not have an id.
 The repetition is used instead to generate compound  ids.
  * DisplayOnlyWidget takes the id from its child, but uses None for generating compound ids.
-TBD: not quite true now
  * If a child of a CompoundWidget is also a CompoundWidget, and has no id, this causes the children of the child CompoundWidget to be merged with the children of the parent CompoundWidget.
 This also works with a DisplayOnlyWidget between the two CompoundWidgets.